Perugolate/biocides/var_calling.md

 |snp |        |       | non_coding_transcript_variant         |      |16S ribosomal RNA             |
 |snp |184/282 | 62/93 | missense_variant c.184T>A p.Ser62Thr  |      |hypothetical protein          |

+Table 1.
+SNPs between the SH1000 reference genome and the particular SH1000 strain used here.

 Alter the reference to reflect the differences and re-annotate the new reference:

 ```sh